furiosa-ai/dot-graph/README.md

 #### Option 2.
 Building Graphviz from Source

-Or, try building from the source code following the [guide](https://graphviz.org/download/source/).
+Or, try building from the source code yourself following the [guide](https://graphviz.org/download/source/).

 ## Usage